geneseframework/genese/src/complexity/README.md

 ## Installation

-Genese complexity is a part of the genese module itself, so if you installed it globally yet, you have nothing to do.
+Genese complexity is a part of the genese module itself, so if you installed globally genese yet, you have nothing to do.
 If not, please install globally the genese module :

 ```sh
 npm i -g genese